-On a Friday afternoon the attendance coordinator records the class attendance figures.
+On a Friday afternoon the registers will be completed by 11:15am and the Attendance Officer records the class attendance figures.
 This is used for the awarding of the weekly KS1 and KS2 attendance certificates and trophies.

 Class teachers receive a weekly email (sent by attendance coordinator) showing the attendance for their class the previous week.
 This information is used to update the attendance traffic light displays in each classroom.